A recent tragedy on Interstate 65 in Autauga County, shines light on the

 It's critical that you get examined by a medical professional after

-Call a personal injury who will fight for you.
+Call a Birmingham car accident attorney who will fight for you.
 If you wish to pursue the maximum amount of compensation for your injuries, you need

 an attorney.
 Your insurance company, and the insurance company of the other driver

 (if they are found) will try to mimimize your claim to avoid a heavy pay out.

 An attorney can fight with the insurance company on your behalf, and if

 necessary, take your case to court.